Liang-ZX/CS6200/Readme.md

 you should be using the **pthreads** library to create/manage threads.
 You will have points removed if you don't follow this instruction.*

-So far, the Getfile server can only handle a single request at a time.
-To overcome this limitation, you will make your Getfile server multi-threaded by modifying the handler in handler.c and updating gfserver_main.c as needed.
+In Part 1, the Getfile server can only handle a single request at a time.
+To overcome this limitation, you will make your Getfile server multi-threaded by implementing your own version of the handler in handler.c and updating gfserver_main.c as needed.
 The main, i.e. boss, thread will continue listening to the socket and accepting new connection requests.
 New connections will, however, be fully handled by worker threads.
 The pool of worker threads should be initialized to the number of threads specified as a command line argument.
 You may need to add additional initialization or worker functions in handler.c.
 Use extern keyword to make functions from handler.c available to gfserver_main.c.
 For instance, the main